robleroni/Puerro/huerto/01/README.md

 The big names for building frontend web applications are _Angular_, _React_ and _Vue_.

-The question is: Should I use any of these?
-And if yes, which one(s)?
+The question is: Should we use any of these?
+And if so, which ones?

-The challenge in this first iteration is to handle the one input given from the user and simply add it to a list.
+The challenge in this first iteration is to handle the one input given from the user and simply add its value to a list.
 Since this is already an interaction with the website it requires JavaScript to change the list dynamically.

 Let's start and try to implement it with and without a framework.